Plant Oxford: Plant Oxford today

 In 2000, BMW broke up the Rover Group, selling MG Rover and its products to the Phoenix consortium for the nominal sum of £10, which included the Longbridge plant.

 BMW agreed to redevelop the entire Cowley plant site with the Goodman Group, demolishing much of the factory, to create a new factory called Plant Oxford.
 The residual parts of the former Morris Motors site were placed into a redevelopment project called the Oxford Business Park, which now houses offices of numerous companies including: European headquarters of Harley-Davidson Motorcycles; the global headquarters of international aid charity Oxfam; Wiley-Blackwell; Royal Mail; HM Revenue and Customs; and a large David Lloyd fitness centre.

 Plant Oxford now produces the new Mini, built by BMW since May 2001.
 It is the largest industrial employer in Oxfordshire.
 In February 2009, 850 jobs cuts at the site were announced, resulting in union bosses being pelted with food by angry agency staff who felt that the union had failed to do enough to try and save their jobs.
 Shortly thereafter, the company was forced to hire more staff to meet production requirements due to an upswing in demand overseas.

 Group tours of the plant are offered and should be booked in advance.

 In October 2015, a two-episode series Building Cars Live was filmed there to show how a car is built.
 It was presented by James May, Kate Humble and Ant Anstead.

 Production numbers

 In 2016, Plant Oxford produced 210,973 Minis, which represented an increase of nearly 5% over the previous year's total of 201,207.

 Production volumes of all Mini models produced at Plant Oxford.

 Staff numbers shown here include "temporary" staff.

 These figures exclude production numbers of the Mini Countryman, which was manufactured in Austria.
-Since 2014 Mini "hatch" and "convertible" models have also been assembled, under contract, by VDL Nedcar in the Netherlands, joined, at the end of 2016, by the Countryman model, its production now transferred from Austria in anticipation of the launch of a "plug-in hybrid" version.
+Since 2014 Mini "hatch" 3-door and "convertible" models have also been assembled, under contract, by VDL Nedcar in the Netherlands, joined, at the end of 2016, by the Countryman model, its production now transferred from Austria in anticipation of the launch of a "plug-in hybrid" version.